-(b) Partnership for Patients: The CMS Innovation Center (CMMI) implemented this program focused on hospital patient safety, which between 2012 and 2014 resulted in 87,000 fewer deaths, mostly in 2013-14. (http://www.ahrq.gov/professionals/quality-patient safety/pfp/interimhacrate2014.html See article 5, section 5.02)
+(b) Partnership for Patients: The CMS Innovation Center (CMMI) implemented this program focused on hospital patient safety, which between 2012 and 2014 resulted in 87,000 fewer deaths, mostly in 2013-14.
+The 2017 grants to build on this work have been distributed to Hospital Improvement Innovation Networks (HIINs) around the country including several in California. https://partnershipforpatients.cms.gov/ (See article 5, section 5.02)

-Awardees working with California hospitals for 2015-2016 are:
+Awardees working with California hospitals for 2017 are:

 - i.
-Hospital Quality Initiative subsidiary of the California Hospital Association.

-- ii.
-Dignity Hospitals,

-- iii.
-VHA/UHC, and

-- iv.
-Children's Hospitals' Solutions for Patient Safety

-- ٧. Premiere, Inc.

-- (c) 1115 Medicaid Waiver Public Hospital Redesign and Incentives in Medi-Cal (PRIME) program - (d) California Joint Replacement Registry developed by the California Healthcare Foundation (CHCF), California Orthopedic Association (COA) and PBGH - (e) California Immunization Registry (CAIR) - (f) Any IHA or CMMI sponsored payment reform program - (g) CMMI ACO Program (including Pioneer, Savings Sharing, Next Gen ACO, and other models) - (h) California Perinatal Quality Care Collaborative - (i) California Quality Collaborative - (I) Leapfrog - (m) A Federally Qualified Patient Safety Organization such as CHPSO - (n) The IHA Encounter Standardization Project - When reporting this information to Covered California, such information shall be in a form that is mutually agreed upon by the Contractor and may include copies of reports used by Contractor for other purposes.
+Health Services Advisory Group (HSAG) which includes the Hospital Quality Initiative subsidiary of the California Hospital Association. - ii.
+Dignity Hospitals, - iii.
+VHA/UHC, and - iv.
+Children's Hospitals' Solutions for Patient Safety - v.
+Premiere, Inc. - (c) 1115 Medicaid Waiver Public Hospital Redesign and Incentives in Medi-Cal (PRIME) program - (d) California Joint Replacement Registry developed by the California Healthcare Foundation (CHCF), California Orthopedic Association (COA) and PBGH

+- (e) California Immunization Registry (CAIR) - (f) Any IHA or CMMI sponsored payment reform program - (g) CMMI ACO Program (including Pioneer, Savings Sharing, Next Gen ACO, and other models) - (h) California Perinatal Quality Care Collaborative - (i) California Quality Collaborative - (j) Leapfrog - (k) A Federally Qualified Patient Safety Organization such as CHPSO - (I) The IHA Encounter Standardization Project - When reporting this information to Covered California, such information shall be in a form that is mutually agreed upon by the Contractor and may include copies of reports used by Contractor for other purposes.
 Contractor understands that Covered California will seek increasingly detailed reports over time that will facilitate the assessment of the impacts of these programs which will include: (1) the percentage of total Participating Providers, as well as the percentage of Covered California specific Providers participating in the programs; (2) the number and percentage of potentially eligible Plan Enrollees who participate through the Contractor in the Quality Initiative; (3) the results of Contractors' participation in each program, including clinical, patient experience and cost impacts; and (4) such other information as Covered California and the Contractor identify as important to identify programs worth expanding. - 4) Covered California and Contractor will collaboratively identify and evaluate the most effective programs for improving care for Enrollees and Covered California may require participation in specific collaboratives in future years.